A relaxation of the Directed Disjoint Paths problem: a global congestion metric helps

-Our algorithmic results for \tbdp yield an \textsf{FPT} algorithm for another parameterized variation of the \textsc{Steiner Network} problem.
+Our algorithmic results for \tbdp for the particular case $s=0$ yield an \textsf{FPT} algorithm for another parameterized variant of the \textsc{Steiner Network} problem.
 In this case, we want to decide whether $D$ admits a large set of vertices whose removal does not disconnect any pair of requests.
-That is, we want to find a set $X \subseteq V(D)$ with $|X| \geq d$ such that $D - X$ contains a collection of paths satisfying $I$.
-We give an \textsf{FPT} algorithm for this problem with parameters $|I|$ and $d$.
-Namely, in Section~\ref{section:algorithm:xp_d_s_1}, we consider the version of \tbdp with $d$ as a parameter instead of $c$ and show a kernelization algorithm for it.
-We remark that this tractability does not depend on $D(I)$.
+That is, we want to find a set $X \subseteq V(D)$ with $|X| \geq d$ such that $D - X$ contains a collection of paths satisfying $R$.
+In Theorem~\ref{corollary:kernel_for_k_d_s_problem} we give an \textsf{FPT} algorithm (in fact, a kernel) for this problem with parameters $|R|$ and $d$.
+We remark that this tractability does not depend on $D(R)$.